 The cost of travel, food and accommodation for the student will be covered by the student or its associated School of Biology and Environmental Sciences, Faculty of Agriculture and Natural Sciences, University of Mpumalanga project.
 Other project related costs will be specified at the inception of the project (these may be covered by either or both institutes).

 The student will respect the staff, premises, and rules of the SAWC at all times.
 The learner will sign a SAWC visitors’ indemnity form either before or on entry to the SAWC campus (Annexe B) and will be provided with a document to help them get acquainted with SAWC and its key people.

+Following the above to specifically action the alignment of the SAWC advanced certificate and the University of Mpumalanga first Year diploma so the SAWC students can move directly to second year of the Mpumalanga University diploma.
+Investigate the possibility for the RPL of their WIL component so in the third year there is no need for them to replicate WIL again.

 ANNEXE B